Lending FAQs During Covid-19

-Q: Lending rates have dropped (and since stabilized).
+Q: Interest rates have dropped.
 Is this a good time to buy a home in Hawaii?

-Historically speaking, there’s seldom been a bad time to purchase a home in Hawaii.
-Home values have continued to appreciate over time and tend to hold relatively steady during the times when the rest of the national housing market sees a dip.
+Historically, there’s seldom been a bad time to purchase a home in Hawaii.
+Home values in Hawaii have continued to appreciate over time, and tend to hold relatively steady, even during times when the rest of the national housing market sees a dip.
 We are hoping to see a little more inventory come on the market in the coming months, and it’s likely to be a buyers’ market for the foreseeable future.
-If you have the job stability and desire to purchase, I think right now is a great time to buy.
+If you have the job stability and a desire to purchase, now is a great time to buy.

-Update: As of April 16, 2020, we are now seeing some lenders raise the FICO requirements for all loan products to 660 or even 700.
-Element Mortgage has not had to do this (yet), but it appears more and more lenders are tightening their guidelines.
+In mid-April, Element Mortgage noted that some lenders had raised the FICO requirements for all loan products to 660 or even 700.
+While Element Mortgage had not yet had to follow suit with their clients as of April, it appeared that more and more lenders were tightening their guidelines at that time.